zelikos/davincibox/README.md

 ### GPU Support

-I've only been able to test this setup with an AMD RX 6600XT GPU.
-Other users have contributed test results here: [#21](https://github.com/zelikos/davincibox/issues/21)
+My own testing for davincibox has exclusively been with an AMD RX 6600XT GPU.
+However, other users have contributed test results here: [#21](https://github.com/zelikos/davincibox/issues/21)

 ### DaVinci Resolve Studio

 Davincibox has had limited testing with DaVinci Resolve Studio.
 Use at your own risk.
 See [#26](https://github.com/zelikos/davincibox/issues/26)

+### Codecs

+DaVinci Resolve on Linux, especially the free version, has limited codec support.
+Unless you can show that certain codecs are available when using DaVinci Resolve outside of davincibox, but not within davincibox, **do not** report issues about missing codecs here.

 ## Requirements

 You will need [Podman](https://podman.io/), as well as [`distrobox`](https://github.com/89luca89/distrobox) or [`toolbox`](https://github.com/containers/toolbox).

-You will also need the latest release of DaVinci Resolve from [Blackmagic's website](https://www.blackmagicdesign.com/products/davinciresolve)
+You will also need the latest release of DaVinci Resolve from [Blackmagic's website](https://www.blackmagicdesign.com/products/davinciresolve).

-If you're less comfortable in the CLI, I recommend using the `setup.sh` script from this repository to help simplify the setup process, but ultimately use of the CLI is currently a requirement.
+If you're less comfortable in the CLI, I recommend using the `setup.sh` script from this repository to help simplify the setup process, but ultimately use of the CLI is a requirement.

 ### AMD

 Currently, davincibox uses ROCm by default for AMD GPUs.
-However, [GPU support in ROCm is very limited](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-gpus), and some users may have reported [issues](https://github.com/zelikos/davincibox/issues/65) when using it.
+However, [GPU support in ROCm is very limited](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-gpus), and ROCm frequently [has](https://github.com/ROCm/ROCm/issues/768) [issues](https://github.com/zelikos/davincibox/issues/65) with DaVinci Resolve.
 Davincibox now also includes `mesa-libOpenCL`, and so `rusticl` can be tried as an alternative.

 If you experience issues using ROCm and would like to [test rusticl](https://github.com/zelikos/davincibox/issues/72):